 Official website of the International Children’s Film Festival: www.goldenbutterfly.org

 At our Guitar Studio, students have fun while learning fundamental techniques and how to strum several songs on the guitar.
-Playing guitar is taught by a qualified teacher Megi Kakhniashvili.
-Her student will receive the teacher’s full attention for their entire lesson and will benefit from a series of lessons that have been planned and tailored to the student’s own specific needs and learning style.
+The guitar lesson is taught by a qualified teacher, Megi Kakhniashvili.
+Her students receive theher full attention for their entire lesson and benefit from a series of lessons that have been planned and tailored to each student’s own specific needs and learning style.
 Progress is comparatively swift and easy.
 At the studio, students are offered recitals, events and concerts alongside with the regular lessons.

-Dance Club supervised by professional dancers Christine Mamasakhlisi and Giorgi Umikashvili offer an after-school program to students of various age groups.
+Dance Club, supervised by professional dancer David Daraselia, offers an after-school program to students of various age groups.
 Students learn Georgian National dances and popular dances from several other countries.
 The club allows its members to experience the wonder of dance and the joy of performing.
 The Dance Club allows even the non-dancer to be part of the excitement of the performance.
 Everyone in the Dance Club participates in the school’s major events.
 The Dance Club requires hard work, dedication, and commitment.

 Eco Club is coordinated by the school Biology teacher Manana Zhamurashvili.
 Under her supervision, the club members manage green activities, such as growing trees and medicinal plants, creating awareness of biodiversity conservation and local environmental issues among the school children.
 The European School greenhouse is a place where club members water flowers, clean pots, observe plants’ growth and conduct interesting experiments.

 An extra-curricular Robotics Club greatly improves student engagement with STEAM subjects.
 The hands-on experience of learning to design, build, and program robots of increasing complexity boosts teamwork and problem-solving abilities while helping kids learn how abstract concepts, like mathematics, engineering, and computing actually work in practice.
-The club supervisor Giorgi Usanetashvili prepares students to get involved in robotics competitions where they encounter a whole new arena of exciting, creative, and practical challenges.
+The club supervisors Lasha Getsadze and David Nozadze are preparing students to get involved in robotics competitions where they encounter a whole new arena of exciting, creative, and practical challenges.

 In the Chinese Language Club, students will learn the basics of the Chinese language and improve their listening, speaking, reading and writing skills.
-Our Chinese Language teacher is Yaru Gao.
+Our Chinese Language teacher is Ekrin Yagmur Kurt.
 In her club activities, she will encourage students to learn more about Chinese culture and history.